Abdelrahman-habib/fb-groups-autopost/README.md

 ## fb-groups-poster

+> Status: Proof of Concept (POC).
+This tool is for experimentation/demos, not production use.
+Expect breaking changes and FB UI fragility.

 Automate posting to Facebook Groups using your Microsoft Edge profile, with Google Sheets for group selection and run tracking.
 Provides a clean CLI with stage spinners, a progress bar (tqdm) with ETA, and optional verbose logs.

 ### Features